Sitao-zz/GrapePhotoApp-AwsServices/ReadMe.txt

 input: limit
 - retrieve the all recent images (thumbnail) urls within the limit count

+#GetRecentFeeds#
+input: userid
+- retrieve the recent images (thumbnail) urls by the followees

 #LikePost#
 input: userid, postid, like
 - add record of like